COS UCA Job Catalog

 Responsibilities (~3-4 hrs/week):

-• Attend weekly in-person meeting Thursdays 4:30PM-5:30PM.
+• Attend weekly in-person meeting Fridays 2PM - 3PM.
 These meetings will tee up grading for the most recently submitted assignment, and we will ask you to stay for the entire hour to grade assignments with other course staff in the room.

 Note:

 • We will always be as efficient as possible with these meetings (e.g. we won’t force you to show up if you’ve already finished grading).
-However, we do ask that you think of in-person attendance every week as the default, and block this time off on your calendar.
+However, we do ask that you think of in-person attendance every week as “required”, and block this time off on your calendar.

-• Many weeks, Matt and/or Marcel will take a subset of interested staff out for bubble tea at 5:30PM.
+• Many weeks, Matt and/or Mark will take a subset of interested staff out for bubble tea at 3PM.

-• Be available for ~6-8 hours (total) of grading the final on May 16/17 (the two days right after the university take-home final deadline).
+• Be available for ~6-8 hours (total) of grading the final during the two days after it’s due (the university has not announced the deadline for each course yet, but we will let everyone know the deadline as as soon as we find out).
 If you’re on-campus, we’ll ask that you grade in-person (and provide food/bubble tea).
 If you’re off-campus (which is completely fine), we’ll ask that you grade remotely.
-If your travel plans prevent you from grading (even remotely) during this period, please let Matt/Marcel know this in advance (but you do not need to change your travel plans to be available).
+If your travel plans prevent you from grading (even remotely) during this period, please let Matt know this in advance (but you do not need to change your travel plans to be available).

 • There will be no staff meeting during Spring Break, and it is entirely feasible to complete your responsibilities without working at all over Spring Break.
 However, some UCAs prefer to grade the midterm over Spring Break, and we will have an optional remote tee-off meeting for those who want to do so.